 Sparsely covering the surface with floating plants creates shading in the tank.
 Shading areas obstruct lights entering directly into the aquarium, which inhibits algae growth.
 Floating plants can get rid of nuisance algae by stopping the nutrients flow to them.

-Aquariums with floating plants usually face little or no algae problem.
+Aquariums with floating plants usually face little or no algae problems.
 But, remember, covering the whole surface might hinder the growth of other plants if any.

 Floating plants add a new dimension to the aquarium, bring natural ambiance & wilderness.
 Lovely leaves above the water surface & trailing roots throughout the water beautify the ecosystem & your aquascapes.